Relativity free of coordinates: Physical spaces

-of a displacement (the change of a position vector \(\mathbf{r}\)) is just what defines Cartesian coordinates.
-This formal structure refers those interested in the origin of Euclidean geometry to the physics of solids, which may not be a reasonable starting point of an investigation aimed something in the physics of fields and particles.
+The previous section refers those interested in the origin of Euclidean geometry to the physics of solids, which may not be a reasonable starting point of an investigation aimed something in the physics of fields and particles.

 Meanwhile, it is Newtonian laws that make an established formalism of mechanics.
 Within the limitations imposed by microscopic phenomena, Newtonian formalism is believed to be applicable to each sufficiently small part of a macroscopic body, referred to as a point particle.